-The Biological Opinion requires a suite of other non-discretionary T&C's focused on minimizing the risk of short-tailed albatross interaction with trawl cables.
-These measures include additional research as well as making changes to trawl gear that minimize albatross interactions with gear.
+The Biological Opinion requires a suite of other non-discretionary T&C's related to minimizing the risk of Short-tailed Albatross (STAL) interaction with trawl cables, through additional research as well as operationalizing measures to minimize albatross interaction with trawl gear.
 Hake catcher-processor vessels attract seabirds through the release of offal; trawl vessels that do not release offal are not considered a significant threat to albatrosses.
-Albatrosses, with broad wing-spans, are more susceptible to cable strikes than smaller seabirds such as petrels.
+Albatrosses with their long wings are more susceptible to cable strikes than smaller seabirds such as petrels.